coder-role/cyberrole/content/blog/Sightless/index.md

 ssh -L 8080:127.0.0.1:8080 michael@10.129.89.120
 ```

 It opens up a login form.
+The root credentials found earlier is an option, but those credentials are most likely for logging into the container for SQLPad.
 Again, like in Nibbles, I will avoid rushing into a brute force attack.
-The root credentials found earlier is an option, but those credentials are most likely for logging into the container for SQLPad.
+I believe that if I wanted to login, I would need to explore the attack vector found by linpeas.

 ![image.png](image%2017.png)

-I set up remote debugging to listen on all the high numbered ports found earlier since those aren’t the common, well-known ports and because there isn’t clarity as to which one is being used to debug.
+After I finish reading the documation on how to configure remote debugging on Chrome, I proceed to install the browser and pull up the configuration window.
+I set up remote debugging to listen on all the high numbered ports found earlier since port 0 does not exist and john can be using any port.
+I know my best shot at finding my next attack vector is to monitor all of them.

 ![image.png](image%2018.png)

-I then kill my current tunnel and create a tunnel for all high numbered ports since unclear which port the admin will use for remote debugging.
+I terminate my current tunnel and create a tunnel for all high numbered ports.

 ```bash
 ssh -L 8080:127.0.0.1:8080 -L 34367:127.0.0.1:34367 -L 33060:127.0.0.1:33060 -L 45569:127.0.0.1:45569 -L 34369:127.0.0.1:34369  michael@10.129.89.120
 ```

 After some time, some things flash on the screen.
 It happens fairly quickly and quite frequently.
 I open snipping tool and get ready to capture whatever it is.
-I see that the user, john is logging in with the admin credentials
+I see that the user, john is logging in with the admin credentials.

 ![image.png](image%2019.png)